 42. Ride the Double Decker Bus

 The hop-on, hop-off Starline Double Decker Bus tours are an efficient way to explore Los Angeles.
 For the price of 1 ticket ($49) you can go at your own pace, hopping on and off at 70 stops in Hollywood, West Hollywood, Beverly Hills, Santa Monica, Venice, Marina Del Ray and downtown Los Angeles for up to 24 hours.

-For one-stop mall shopping, check out the Beverly Center, which has a variety of luxury stores from Bloomingdale’s to Z Zegna.
+For one-stop mall shopping, check out the Beverly Center, which has a variety of luxury stores from Bloomingdale’s to high-end designer shops.

 47. Stroll the Santa Monica Pier

-The century-old Santa Monica Pier is a legendary landmark renowned for its boardwalk fun that includes an amusement park, arcade, funky shops, beachfront restaurants and bars – all worth a visit and fun for the entire family.
+The century-old Santa Monica Pier is a legendary landmark renowned for its boardwalk fun that includes an amusement park, arcade, funky shops, beachfront restaurants and bars – all worth a visit and fun for all ages.